dji-sdk/Onboard-SDK-Doc/source/quickstart/run-the-sample.md

 1. Use Keil to open the project file `OnBoardSDK_STM32.uvprojx` located in the` sample/platform/STM32/OnBoardSDK_STM32/Project/`.

-2. Replace the Application Name, ID, key and User's Account in the `OnboardSDK_STM32/User/Activate.cpp`:
+2. Replace the ID and key of the application in the `OnboardSDK_STM32/User/Activate.cpp`:

 ```c
 void